Scientists & Staff

 Featured Publications & Products

-- Kiefer, Michael T.; Heilman, Warren E.; Zhong, Shiyuan; Charney, Joseph J.; Bian, Xindi; Shadbolt, Ryan P.; Hom, John L; Clark, Kenneth L.; Skowronski, Nicholas; Gallagher, Michael; Patterson, Matthew.
+- Kiefer, Michael T.; Heilman, Warren E.; Zhong, Shiyuan; Charney, Joseph J.; Bian, X.; Shadbolt, Ryan P.; Hom, John; Clark, Kenneth; Skowronski, Nicholas; Gallagher, Michael; Patterson, Matthew.
 2011.
 Development of a fine scale smoke dispersion modeling system.
 Part II: Case study of a prescribed burn in the New Jersey Pine Barrens.
+In: Ninth symposium on fire and forest meteorology; 17-20 October 2011; Palm Springs, CA. Boston, MA: American Meteorological Society.
+5 p. .

 Publications & Products